villano-lab/nrCascadeSim/README.md

 ## Full Descriptions

 The first column is the probability of a cascade occuring.
-This can be in scientific notation or a "standard" decimal (0.000671 or 6.71e-04).
+This probability can be in scientific notation or a "standard" decimal (0.000671 or 6.71e-04).
-This should be weighted by the relative abundance of the material to other materials present in the same levelfile.
+It should be weighted by the relative abundance of the material to other materials present in the same levelfile.
 It should also be weighted by the cross-section for interactions and the probability of the particular energy levels being reached.
 The sum of the probabilities must be less than or equal to one in order for the simulation to work properly.
 If the sum is less than one, the simulation may skip generating some points in the output